adrianogil/Okane/README.md

 ```

 ## Planned features
-- List all registers that are in given accounts
+- List all registers that are in given accounts.
-- List all registers in a specific time interval
+- List all registers in a specific time interval.
-- Plot charts
+- Capability to plot charts.

 # How to Install